haiku/website/content/blog/waddlesplash/2025-12-12-haiku_activity_contract_report_november_2025.md

 ### File systems

-OscarL made userlandfs propagate the "read-only" flag from the FUSE filesystem stat into the Haiku filesystem stat, allowing Tracker to use proper backgrounds and other such details for read-only volumes mounted via FUSE.
+OscarL added another stub function to userlandfs' FUSE implementation in order to get `squashfs-fuse` to work on Haiku (which it now does).
+He also made userlandfs propagate the "read-only" flag from the FUSE filesystem stat into the Haiku filesystem stat, allowing Tracker to use proper backgrounds and other such details for read-only volumes mounted via FUSE.

 ### libroot & kernel